 This course is ideal for those interested in body massage.
 It is highly practical and will enable students to perform a full body massage to a professional standard of competency.
-You will normally study on a Wednesday from 6pm – 8.30pm and will be involved in commercial sessions later in the course.
+You will be involved in commercial sessions later in the course.

 There is a strong theoretical and practical emphasis on this course.